Mkh23/cti-dashboard/api/README.md

 - `GET /cattle` - List cattle groups (admins see all, others are scoped to their farms)
 - `POST /cattle` - Create a cattle group with optional external ID and born date
 - `GET/PUT /cattle/{cattle_id}` - View or update cattle metadata (role-aware farm enforcement)

+### Animals

+- `GET /animals` - List animals tied to the caller's farms (admins can see all)
+- `POST /animals` - Create an animal with optional RFID/tag metadata and farm/cattle linkage
+- `GET/PUT /animals/{animal_id}` - View or update an animal record with the same farm guardrails

 ### Scans